Tonyibra/WeatherLy/README.md

 ## Material Used

-0- OpenWeathermap API to fetch weather data currently and daily forecast
+0-OpenWeathermap API to fetch weather data currently and daily forecast

 1-Material UI
    Used material ui to import and use different components to create a user interface in my Next application.
 This saves a significant amount of time since the i     do not need to write everything from scratch.